Media richness theory: Applications

 The applications of media synchronicity theory include negotiations, virtual team collaborations, and communication during disasters.
 During negotiations, if both communicators are familiar with each other and know about the subprocesses to complete tasks, then the need for synchronicity will be lower.
 Negotiations can be more effective if the group has discussed the requirement through media with low synchronicity before synchronous meetings, as the group can remove uncertainties before reaching convergence.
-The reheasability of the media also has a positive impact on satisfaction.
+The rehearsability of the media also has a positive impact on satisfaction.
 Positive messages transmitted through asynchronous text-based electronically mediated negotiations (TBEM) yields higher negotiator satisfaction than face-to-face negotiations (FTF).
 Virtual collaborations are considered to be activities that require convergence, and groups with 3D space that provide rooms for synchronous discussion have higher task performances than groups using text-based chat.
-However, if a mobile-enabling discussion is also provided during the collaborations, its high parallelism and reprocessibility can improve user experience and task performance.
+However, if a mobile-enabling discussion is also provided during the collaborations, its high parallelism and reprocessability can improve user experience and task performance.
 During natural disasters, the purpose of risk communication is to educate people about the situation, so conveyance processes are required.
 A medium with relatively low synchronicity is preferred.
 Crisis communication, on the other hand, has the purpose of sharing individuals' understandings which requires convergence.
 A medium with relatively high synchronicity is preferred.
 A single social platform can have different sets of capabilities depending on features, and people can manipulate symbol sets such as hashtags and the number of words in a post, to maximize the effectiveness of communication.
 Synchronous channels are helpful for urgent situations especially in more vulnerable areas, while asynchronous channels are useful for governments and utility service providers in their attempts to amplify their crisis management messages and expand the reach of information related to evacuation and recovery.